More Advanced Training

 Beyond the Basic with Practical Assessments

-It is also possible for beekeepers to learn and demonstrate more advanced practical skills via the BBKA General Husbandry and Advanced Husbandry Assessments.
+It is possible for beekeepers to learn and demonstrate more advanced practical skills via the BBKA General Husbandry and Advanced Husbandry Assessments.

 Learn more about the BBKA Practical Assessments